Disease Surveillance System/ Identify disease outbreaks/ Identifying health problems for Surveillance.

 Stool occult blood or fecal occult blood test:

-Common vitamins and minerals result ranges
+Common vitamins and minerals result in ranges

 Iron: